 Sustainability in the beauty industry is still in its infancy.
 At UpCircle our focus in on creating pioneering skincare that’s regenerative by design.
 We elevate leftover natural ingredients, bringing them back to life as beauty products your skin will love.

-We are a vegan and cruelty-free brand that has sustainability at the heart of everything we do – our range includes palm-oil free soap bars made with repurposed chai tea spices, exfoliating body and face scrubs made from repurposed coffee grounds and an organic face serum created with the oil extracted from used coffee grounds.
+We are a vegan and cruelty-free brand that has sustainability at the heart of everything we do – our range includes palm-oil free Soap Bars made with repurposed chai tea spices, exfoliating Body and Face Scrubs made from repurposed coffee grounds and a nourishing face range - the fruit stone range - made from, you guessed it, discarded fruit stones!

-With Valentine’s Day recently passed, keep any flowers, especially any roses for making a floral body oil.
+With Valentine’s Day fast approaching, keep any flowers, especially any roses for making a floral body oil.
 Rose has astringent properties and is perfect for cooling inflamed skin.

 - Kilner jar or glass bottle

 - Carrier oil (we like almond and jojoba)

 - Optional – essential oil such as ylang ylang, jasmine, other dried or fresh flowers or herbs (e.g. chamomile, lavender, mint)

 - Fill half of the kilner jar with rose petals and then cover with the carrier oil.
 If using, add essential oils in the combination and strength you prefer.
 Leave on a windowsill to infuse.
 We suggest a minimum of 3 days.

 - If you live in a hot country you could take the process a step further and make a solar-infused floral oil.
 The heat and energy from the sun speeds up the process of infusion and also helps extract some plant benefits due to the heat.

 - Leave the kilner jar in the sun outside or on a sunny window ledge.
 We suggest a minimum 3 days, the longer you leave it the stronger infusions properties and scent.